-All you need to go live is your phone, some kind of mount to keep it from falling over (you can get them for under $30 on Amazon), and a simple mic that plugs right into your phone if you’re concerned about audio quality.
+All you need to go live is your phone.
+Optionally, you could also get some kind of mount to keep it from falling over (you can get them for under $30 on Amazon), and perhaps a simple mic that plugs right into your phone if you’re concerned about audio quality.

 Your live streams could be acoustic performances, Q&A sessions, fun songwriting sessions, or even a chance to make big announcements like the drop of your new album.

 The key to successful Live streams on Instagram is consistency and interaction.
 If you can get into a regular Live schedule, you’ll begin to notice more and more fans attending.
 While you’re live, take time to address your fans directly, say hi to them by name, and answer their questions.
 That direct interaction is what will keep fans coming back to support you.